hashicorp/terraform-provider-google/website/docs/r/gke_hub_feature_membership.html.markdown

 * `prevent_drift` -
   (Optional)
   Supported from Config Sync versions 1.10.0 onwards.
-Set to true to enable the Config Sync admission webhook to prevent drifts.
-If set to "false", disables the Config Sync admission webhook and does not prevent drifts.
+Set to `true` to enable the Config Sync admission webhook to prevent drifts.
+If set to `false`, disables the Config Sync admission webhook and does not prevent drifts.

 * `source_format` -
   (Optional)
   Specifies whether the Config Sync Repo is in "hierarchical" or "unstructured" mode.

+* `stop_syncing` -
+  (Optional)
+  Set to `true` to stop syncing configurations for a single cluster.
+This field is only available on clusters using Config Sync [auto-upgrades](http://cloud/kubernetes-engine/enterprise/config-sync/docs/how-to/upgrade-config-sync#auto-upgrade-config) or on Config Sync version 1.20.0 or later.
+Defaults: `false`.

 <a name="nested_git"></a>The `git` block supports: